George Peacock: Early life

 Peacock was born on 9 April 1791 at Thornton Hall, Denton, near Darlington, County Durham.
 His father, Thomas Peacock, was a priest of the Church of England, incumbent and for 50 years curate of the parish of Denton, where he also kept a school.
-In early life Peacock did not show any precocity of genius, and was more remarkable for daring feats of climbing than for any special attachment to study.
+In early life, Peacock did not show any precocity of genius.
+He was more remarkable for daring feats of climbing than for any special attachment to study.
 Initially, he received his elementary education from his father and then at Sedbergh School, and at 17 years of age, he was sent to Richmond School under James Tate, a graduate of Cambridge University.
 At this school he distinguished himself greatly both in classics and in the rather elementary mathematics then required for entrance at Cambridge.
 In 1809 he became a student of Trinity College, Cambridge.

-In 1812 Peacock took the rank of Second Wrangler, and the second Smith's prize, the senior wrangler being John Herschel.
-Two years later he became a candidate for a fellowship in his college and won it immediately, partly by means of his extensive and accurate knowledge of the classics.
-A fellowship then meant about 200 pounds a year, tenable for seven years provided the Fellow did not marry meanwhile, and capable of being extended after the seven years provided the Fellow took clerical orders, which Peacock did in 1819.
+In 1813 Peacock took the rank of Second Wrangler, and the second Smith's prize, the senior wrangler being John Herschel.
+Two years later, he became a candidate for a fellowship in his college and won it immediately, partly by means of his extensive and accurate knowledge of the classics.
+A fellowship then meant about £200 a year, tenable for seven years provided the Fellow did not marry meanwhile, and capable of being extended after the seven years provided the Fellow took clerical orders, which Peacock did in 1819.